UCSF-DSCOLAB/hackathon_primer/README.markdown

 After entering the path of your local work directory, follow instructions to copy and paste link with IP address to a web browser.

+### If you are using an M1/M2 Mac

+Be sure to have:

+- The latest version of Docker

+And in Docker Settings:

+- General -> User Virtualization Framework -> ON
+- Features in development -> User Rosetta for x86/amd64 emulation on Apple Silicon -> ON

 ## Running Scanpy Tutorial